Related videos:

 Reactions to a death surrounded by questions

-What Denny Adán's mother expressed in her statement aligns with the documentation provided by the researcher Andrew Free, as cited by the organization Physicians for Human Rights (PHR), who noted that González was in solitary confinement at the time of his death, following an alleged altercation with a guard that reportedly left him unconscious.
+The statement made by Denny Adán's mother aligns with what was documented by the researcher Andrew Free, cited by the organization Physicians for Human Rights (PHR), who noted that González was in solitary confinement at the time of his death, following an alleged altercation with a guard that left him unconscious.

-The newspaper Los Angeles Times dedicated a report on the case of the Cuban man, whose death was considered a "new tragedy" that shakes the U.S. immigration system.
-The article highlighted the fact that Denny Adán "was allegedly in solitary confinement at the time of his death, a practice internationally denounced as torture."
+The newspaper Los Angeles Times dedicated a report on the case of the Cuban, whose death was deemed a "new tragedy" shaking the U.S. immigration system.
+The text highlighted the fact that Denny Adán "was reportedly in solitary confinement at the time of his death, a practice internationally condemned as torture."

-Amílcar Valencia, executive director of the organization El Refugio, stated to the newspaper that "Stewart Detention Center has a reputation for being one of the deadliest detention centers in the country" and demanded the closure of the facility and the termination of the contract with CoreCivic.
+Amílcar Valencia, executive director of the organization El Refugio, stated to the newspaper that "Stewart Detention Center has the reputation of being one of the deadliest detention centers in the country" and demanded the closure of the facility and the termination of the contract with CoreCivic.

-For her part, Priyanka Bhatt, a lawyer for Project South, stated that "the responsibility for the inconceivable number of deaths lies with ICE and the private prison corporation CoreCivic."
+On her part, Priyanka Bhatt, an attorney for Project South, stated that "the responsibility for the inconceivable number of deaths rests with ICE and the private prison corporation CoreCivic."

 Filed under: